benjaminbowyer/nodejs-getting-started/README.md

-# node.js getting started - an income tax calculator
+# node.js getting started - an income tax calculator (copy)

 This is a simple, but incomplete, tax calculator for the purpose of learning how to expand on a simple program.